NickGrunert/master-thesis/modules/03_truth_compare.typ

     This objective was accomplished by using the LinearRegression class of the scikit-learn library @LinearRegressor, which facilitated the calculation of a linear regression line between the two datasets and enables the calculation of the R2 Score and the #abr("MAE") towards that linear regression line.
     This fulfills the requirement of a non-strict 1-to-1 linear relationship between the two datasets, as well as returns the metrics that indicate the performance of the algorithm.
     In addition, the R2 Score this time is effectively constrained to the range of 0 to 1 in this iteration, in contrast to previous iterations.
-    This is due to the fact that, under the most sub-optimal conditions, the algorithm would return 0, meaning the regressor essentially mimicing the mean of the data.
+    This is due to the fact that, under the most sub-optimal conditions, the algorithm would return 0, meaning the regressor essentially mimics an algorithm which simply takes the mean of the data.
     This represents a marked enhancement over earlier iterations, in which the R2 Score was not constrained and could attain unconstrained negative values, leading to challenges in interpretation.

     As previously outlined in @section:metrics, the #abr("MAE") is a reliable metric for assessing the accuracy of the algorithm, while the R2 Score is a valuable indicator of the suitability of the data for a linear model.